 5. Apply for the Food Shop Licence

 The Food Shop Licence is the biggest and most important obstacle to opening your restaurant.
-Getting this licence can take a few weeks or several months depending on how long it takes for you to renovate the premises to the NEA’s satisfaction.
+Getting this licence can take a few weeks or several months depending on how long it takes for you to renovate the premises to the satisfaction of the Singapore Food Agency (SFA).

-The process of obtaining a Food Shop Licence involves the NEA:
+The process of obtaining a Food Shop Licence involves the SFA: